 Although all of these items are available for purchase in Cuba, it can be an all-day search for a store that has them in stock, so it's much more convenient to bring them to Cuba with you.
 Plus these types of items can be very expensive.

 You'll typically find North American 110V 2-3 prong plugs like those in the US.
-Most of the modern hotels have sockets that accept both the American flat pin plugs and the European rounded pin plugs, which is very convenient.
+Most modern hotels have sockets that accept both the American flat pin plugs and the European rounded pin plugs, which is very convenient.
 You should not need an adapter in a 4+ star hotel, but be aware of outlets that use 220V and which appliances you're plugging in.

 The Cuban government has only reported two locally transmitted cases of the Zika virus.
 By comparison, Miami has had 65 local cases thus far.
 It's possible but unlikely that you will contract Zika in Cuba.
 The Cuban government keeps mosquito-borne Zika transmissions at bay by fumigating buildings on a daily basis.